mutheus/javascript/exercises/concept/freelancer-rates/.docs/instructions.md

 // => 35
 ```

 The discount is always passed as a `number`. `20.02%` is passed as `0.2002`.
-The result is the number of days should be rounded down to full days of work.
+The result is the number of days and should be rounded down to full days of work.